10up/classifai/README.md

 * Turn on the "Enable" toggle in the screen above.
 * Select "Comments" in the "Content to moderate" section.

-## Set Up Recommended Content (via Microsoft Azure AI Personalizer)
+## Set Up Recommended Content (via OpenAI Embeddings)

-Azure AI Personalizer has been retired by Microsoft [as of September 2023](https://learn.microsoft.com/en-us/azure/ai-services/personalizer/).
-The service will continue to work until 2026 but Personalizer resources can no longer be created.
-As such, consider this provider deprecated and be aware that we will be removing this in the near future.
-We are hoping to replace with a new provider to maintain the same functionality (see [issue#392](https://github.com/10up/classifai/issues/392)).

-Note that [Personalizer](https://azure.microsoft.com/en-us/services/cognitive-services/personalizer/) requires sufficient data volume to enable Personalizer to learn.
-In general, we recommend a minimum of ~1,000 events per day to ensure Personalizer learns effectively.
-If Personalizer doesn't receive sufficient data, the service takes longer to determine the best actions.

-### 1. Sign up for Azure services
+### 1. Sign up for OpenAI

-- [Register for a Microsoft Azure account](https://azure.microsoft.com/en-us/free/) or sign into your existing one.
+* [Sign up for an OpenAI account](https://platform.openai.com/signup) or sign into your existing one.
+* If creating a new account, complete the verification process (requires confirming your email and phone number).
-- Log into your account and create a new [Personalizer resource](https://portal.azure.com/#create/Microsoft.CognitiveServicesPersonalizer).
+* Log into your account and go to the [API key page](https://platform.openai.com/account/api-keys).
-- Enter your service name, select a subscription, location, pricing tier, and resource group.
-- Select **Create** to create the resource.
-- After your resource has deployed, select the **Go to Resource** button to go to your Personalizer resource.
-- Click `Keys and Endpoint` in the left hand Resource Management menu to view the `Endpoint` URL for this resource.
-- Click the copy icon next to `KEY 1` to copy the API Key credential for this resource.

-For more information, see https://docs.microsoft.com/en-us/azure/cognitive-services/personalizer/how-to-create-resource
+* Click `Create new secret key` and copy the key that is shown.

-### 2. Configure Microsoft Azure API and Key under Tools > ClassifAI > Recommended Content Service > Settings
+### 2. Configure OpenAI API Keys under Tools > ClassifAI > Recommendation Service > Recommended Content > Settings

-- In the `Endpoint URL` field, enter your `Endpoint` URL from Step 1 above.
-- In the `API Key` field, enter your `KEY 1` from Step 1 above.
+* Select **OpenAI Embeddings** in the provider dropdown.
+* Enter your API Key copied from the above step into the `API Key` field.
+* Once valid credentials are saved, embeddings will be generated for all existing posts that don't have embeddings already.

-### 3. Use "Recommended Content" block to display recommended content on your website
+### 3. Add the "Recommended Content" block to your content

+* Edit an existing page and add in the new Recommended Content block.
+* This defaults to rendering 3 items that meet the threshold criteria set.
+This can be changed to render more or less.
+Note though that only items that meet the threshold will be used, so less items may be shown than selected.
+* This block uses a default template that renders the featured image, title, date and excerpt of each item rendered.
+This template can be changed in the block editor.

 ## Run locally hosted LLMs